chainguard-dev/edu/content/chainguard/chainguard-images/reference/spire-agent/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Spire-agent"
+    parent: "spire-agent"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Spire-agent** Image.
+This page shows detailed information about all public variants of the Chainguard **spire-agent** Image.

 ## Variants Compared
 The **spire-agent** Chainguard Image currently has 2 public variants: